dheerapat/mariadb-podman-on-centos/README.md

 1. Make sure you have ansible installed.
 2. Clone this repository.
+3. `cd` into the directory you just cloned
-3. Create `hosts.ini` file using `hosts.ini.example` file provided.
+4. Create `hosts.ini` file using `hosts.ini.example` file provided.
-4. You may run `ansible <machine-name-in-host.ini> -m ping` first to test your connection to your machine.
+5. You may run `ansible <machine-name-in-host.ini> -m ping` first to test your connection to your machine.
-5. If everything all set run the following command
+6. If everything all set run the following command
 ```bash
 ansible-playbook setup.yml
 ansible-playbook podman.yml